telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 -   **qs**: optional field to store the query parameters keymap for notification customization functionality in NGSIv2.
 -   **method**: optional field to store the HTTP method for notification customization functionality in NGSIv2.
 -   **payload**: optional field to store the payload for notification customization functionality in NGSIv2.
+-   **lastFailure**: the time when last notification failure occurred.
+Not present or present but with a value of -1 if the subscription is OK.
+-   **timesFailed**: number of consecutive notifiction errors for the subscription.
+Not present or present but with a value of 0 if the subscription is OK.

 Example document: